theman-oj10/CareerSync/docs/DeveloperGuide.md

 a filter predicate to the list of internships in the `InternshipModel` to display only the internships that match the given keywords.
 Successive `find` commands will replace the existing filter predicate, and does not further filter the displayed internships.

-This method takes in a search mode, either 'withany' or 'withall', and the prefix-keyword pairs to search for.
+This method takes in a search mode, either `withany` or `withall`, and the prefix-keyword pairs to search for.
 The prefix here refers to the fields of the internship that the user wants to search for.

 There can be multiple keywords per prefix, as well as multiple prefixes.
 Within each prefix, as long as any of the